cclearpartners/myi-docs/src/references/custom-parameters.md

 Keywords are used to make the queries more powerful.
 When the query is executed, they are replaced by actual values.

 - `$ACCOUNT_ID`: In an Account dashboard, refers to the ID of the current Account.
+- `$ACCOUNT_PLAN_ID`: In an Account Plan dashboard, refers to the ID of the current Account Plan.
 - `$LAST_N_DAYS`: Specifies how many days to go back.
 Example: `$LAST_N_DAYS:30` is 30 days ago.
 - `$TRUE`, `$FALSE`
 - `$NULL`: Specifies an empty field